What are the biggest generations in the US by population?

 How big is the millennial population in the US?

-By 2022, millennials are expected to still make up the largest segment, accounting for 21.8% of the US population.
+In 2022, millennials made up the largest segment, accounting for 21.8% of the US population.

 While some studies have characterized millennials as more educated and employed than the generations that precede them, they’ve accumulated less household wealth, based on data from the Federal Reserve.
 This group is more likely to be paying off debt (primarily student loan debt), compared to their older cohorts, and in greater amounts, too.
 It may also be the reason why some millennials are delaying marriage and starting families at a later age—and even increasingly foregoing marriage and children altogether, which will shift population shares for the incoming Gen Alpha (2010-2024).